joba-1/LoraGw/Readme.md

 # Lora Gateway with ESP8266

-Receive messages from lora nodes and post them on syslog and influx
+Receive messages from lora nodes like [my STM32L0LoraTx](https://github.com/joba-1/STM32L0LoraTx) and post them on syslog and influx

 ## Hardware